 6. Point of Sale Solutions

-Before you open your doors, you're going to need a solid point-of-sale solutions.
+Before you open your doors, you're going to need a solid point-of-sale solution.
 In the past, a PoS system was usually an expensive piece of physical technology.
 Today, many businesses are getting by using a tablet or smartphone instead.
 Find a PoS system that will be able to work for the volume of sales that you make.

 7. Janitorial Supplies